Jack Tworkov: Early life and education

 Yakov Tworkovsky, was born in Biała Podlaska on the border between Poland and the Russian Empire.
 His father was a tailor who immigrated to the United States in the early 1910s to set up the family tailoring business in New York City.
 In 1913, Tworkov, his mother, and younger sister travelled to New York through Ellis Island.
-Upon arriving to America, both children changed their names, Yakov became Jack, and his sister Schenehaia became Janice Biala.
+Upon arriving to the United States, both children changed their names, Yakov became Jack, and his sister Schenehaia became Janice Biala.
 Tworkov enrolled in the American public school system.

 Tworkov was initially uninterested in painting and instead attended Columbia University to become a writer.
 His sister encouraged him to attend classes at the Art Students League of New York.
 The League proved influential for Tworkov's art career, sparking his interest in the field art.
 Two of his major influences early on were painters Cézanne and Matisse.
 Their influence along with his sisters prompted him to study art at the National Academy of Design and Art Students League of New York.

 Career

 In 1924, he joined friends Yosl Cutler and Zuni Maud to be set and costume designers for Maurice Schwartz's production of Abraham Goldfaden's Di Kishefmacherin.
 They created puppets for the show and decided to launch a puppet theatre.
 The trio expanded their early work during a summer spent in the Catskills, at a summer home of left wing painters and writers, who offered opinions.
 In 1925 the trio opened the Modjacot (a portmanteau of their names) Spiel Theatre, the first Yiddish puppet theatre in America.
 Tworkov dropped out, and the amalgam name became Modicot.

 In 1929 America entered into the great depression; following the economic collapse President Franklin D. Roosevelt initiated the Work Projects Administration.
-Tworkov, being an aspiring artist, sought employment as a member of the Federal Art Project division of the Work Projects Administration met, which is where he met one of the first artists responsible for bring Abstract Expressionism to the attention of the American public, Willem de Kooning.
+Tworkov, being an aspiring artist, sought employment as a member of the Federal Art Project division of the Work Projects Administration, which is where he met one of the first artists responsible for bringing Abstract Expressionism to the attention of the American public, Willem de Kooning.
 This is the time in which Tworkov's art begins to take on the early signs of Abstract Expressionism style.
 Tworkov and de Koonig met many other abstract painters, and together with a group of abstract expressionists including Arshile Gorky, Mark Rothko and Jackson Pollock, founded the New York School.
 Many of the people involved in creating the New York School including Tworkov were also involved with the creating of the 8th Street Club, which was responsible for hosting the 9th Street Art Exhibition, which was largely regarded as the event in which the New York School style was truly exposed to the American people.